Motion to Approve

 The costs of the RO exemption following this order will be redistributed to non-eligible domestic and business users, increasing their bills.
 The memorandum illustrates the redistribution between households and businesses of various sizes without defining the category of small, medium and large businesses.
 I presume that there is a continuum of business sizes rather than a banding.
 Would it not therefore be more transparent to include the increased cost in terms of cost per kilowatt hour?
 The key aspect to understand is the precise increase in percentages on each business size.

 The memorandum has confused me, as it states on page 4 that to a small business energy user the cash cost average would be £160 per year, yet on page 7 of the impact assessment the figure is put at £4,300 as a best estimate.
 Can the Minister explain this discrepancy?
-Whatever the figure, if the average small energy user has their energy bills increased from the introduction of this measure—from what I have been able to research, by a figure of 10% or more—this is a significant amount and should have a bearing on the policy.
+Whatever the figure, if the average small energy user has their energy bills increased by the introduction of this measure—from what I have been able to research, by a figure of 10% or more—this is a significant amount and should have a bearing on the policy.
 Is this not a key disbenefit of the policy on the large entrepreneurial section of the economy—the small business sector?
 Similar arguments could also be applied to medium and large businesses.

 Another key consequence of the transfer from taxpayers to bill payers will include the effect on the poorest of our society: those in fuel poverty.
 The impact assessment recognises this but makes no monetary impact assessment other than making the statement that,